Privacy Notice - Crown Prosecution Service (CPS), incorporating the Revenue and Customs Prosecution Office (RCPO)

 Why we process personal data

 We need to handle personal data in order to prosecute criminal cases.
 The majority of the personal data we hold is passed to us by the police in order that we can determine whether or not to prosecute.
-In general personal data is held by the CPS about defendants, victims and witnesses in criminal cases.
+In general, personal data is held by the CPS about defendants, victims / witnesses and others involved in the Criminal Justice System within criminal case files.

 Categories of personal data processed by the CPS within a criminal case file